EvaBlueT/Spring_Bookcase/README.md

 7. Screenshot of my test results, including coverage report.

-8. Link to my GitHub
+8. Link to my GitHub and Jira Board
 Here is a link to [GitHub] [https://github.com/EwaSzczerbaGitHub/Spring_Bookcase]

+Here is a link to [Jira] [https://eva9.atlassian.net/jira/software/c/projects/SPRIN/boards/4]